-- Automotive: crankshafts / camshafts, transmission and steering parts, dies and cutting dies (used to obtain doors, bonnets, panels, etc.), cutting blades, nuts and bolts.
+- Automotive: crankshafts / camshafts, transmission and steering parts, drawing and shearing molds (from which to obtain doors, hoods, panels, etc.), cutting blades, nuts and bolts.

-- Railway: multiple components of rolling stock, exchange boxes, various linkages.
+- Railway: multiple components of rolling stock, exchange boxes, various levers.

-- Naval: transmission shafts, gears, components for military applications.
+- Naval: transmission shafts, gears, parts for military applications.

-- Oil & Gas: precision shafts, toothed wheels, pinions typically used in off-shore platforms.
+- Oil & Gas: sliding shafts, gear wheels, pinions typically used in off-shore platforms.

-- Metallurgical: cold milling rolls, work rolls, back-up rolls, toothed crowns, worm screws.
+- Metallurgical: rolling cylinders, work rolls, back-up rolls, toothed crowns, worm screws.

-- Various sectors (metal sheet / paper / chains / machine-tools / food): special bearings, rolls for plate and tension levelers, spiral rollers, embossed rolls, plates, bushings, cams, big screws, linear guidance shafts, wheels for bridge cranes, tye-bars, etc.
+- Various sectors (sheet metal / paper / chain mills / machine tools / food): special bearings, cylinders for leveling machines, spiral rollers, embossed rollers, plates, bushings, cams, headworks, linear guides, wheels for bridge cranes, columns for presses, etc.

-As Termostahl we have been working in induction hardening for more than 60 years, in all industrial sectors where this treatment is applied, particularly with Italian customers in the north/central Italy areas due to logistic reasons, as transport costs could significantly affect.
-When requested we also work with companies in southern Italy and in neighboring European countries such as France, Switzerland, Germany, Slovenia.
+As Termostahl we have been operating in the induction hardening field for more than 60 years, in all industrial sectors in which this treatment is applied, particularly with Italian customers in the north-central Italy areas for substantially logistical reasons, as transport costs can significantly affect but, when required, we also work with companies in southern Italy and neighboring European countries such as France, Switzerland and Slovenia.

 Our range of action extends from Turin to Udine and up to Bologna-Florence, including all the major manufacturing districts of the provinces of Milan, Brescia, Bergamo, Verona, Vicenza, Padua, Venice, Pordenone, Parma, Modena, Genoa.

-We also actively collaborate with research centers and university laboratories for the engineering of specific production processes, as many times the design phase requirements need particular optimization and fine-tuning before being widely and completely safe applied.
+We also actively cooperate with Research Centers and University laboratories for the engineering of specific production processes, as many times the requirements defined in the design phase, in order to be applied widely and in complete safety, require particular optimizations and fine-tuning.